 Career advice: Envision the life you want, then find work that propels you toward that life every day.

 Kristen Kohashi joined PWA in 2013.
 She’s a graduate of Portland State University with a background in graphic design.
-She lives near downtown Portland with her sister and polydactyl kitten.
+She lives in Northeast Portland with her polydactyl cat.

 Most memorable job as a teenager: “My first job was at a nonprofit school in Hawaii, helping high school students learn skills that would get them jobs.
 So I learned to like the work we do from the very beginning.”